fabacab/diasposter/readme.txt

 = Can I choose which Diaspora aspects to share with? =

-Currently, you can select either "Public" or "All Aspects" but not another aspect or multiple aspects.
-This is a planned feature.
-Feel free to "vote" for it by requesting it in the support forums or project issue tracker.
-The more noise you make about wanting this feature, the more justification I have to prioritize its development. ;)
+Yes.
+For each post you make, you can select either "Public" or "All Aspects" or any combination of your other aspects.
+The sharing rules obey the same rules as the Diaspora* bookmarklet.
+This means:

+* If "All Aspects" is selected, all other selected aspects are ignored.
+* If "Public" is selected, but "All Aspects" is not selected, then your post will be shared *publicly.*
+* If neither of the previous two options are selected, you may mix-and-match any number of your personal aspects.

 = Can I cross-post custom post types? =